Orange County Healthcare Fraud Defense Lawyers

 In addition to the foregoing statutes, healthcare providers and related entities also need to be aware that DOJ prosecutors can also choose to seek evidence necessary to charge providers and company executives with crimes like mail fraud, wire fraud, tax fraud, money laundering, and a variety of other federal offenses as well.
 Being informed is the first step to being prepared.
 Once you are informed, you can turn to counsel to help you structure a defense uniquely customized to your particular circumstances.
-The highly experienced Orange County healthcare fraud defense lawyers at Oberheiden, P.C., should be that choice.
+The highly experienced Orange County healthcare fraud defense lawyer at Oberheiden, P.C., should be that choice.

 Five Reasons to Choose Our Orange County Healthcare Fraud Defense Attorneys at Oberheiden, P.C.